 Next steps

-To get started, sign in to ArcGIS Hub and start a new site or initiative.
-With ArcGIS Hub Premium, you can also browse the template gallery to get started with an initiative template.
+To get started, sign in to ArcGIS Hub and create a site.
+With ArcGIS Hub Premium, you can also browse the template gallery to get started with a custom template.